+COMMUNICATION SKILLS 1.
 Communicates in an effective, professional manner.
-Demonstrates cooperative attitude in working with students, parents, and peers Establishes a positive rapport with students.
+2. Demonstrates cooperative attitude in working with students, parents, and peers.
+3. Establishes a positive rapport with students.
 Maintains appropriate, professional relationships.
-Teacher keeps parents informed of student progress and behavior issues.
-Respects the confidential nature of matters relating to students, parents and school personnel.
-B. Establishes a positive rapport with students.
-Maintains appropriate, professional relationships.
-B. Teacher keeps parents informed of student progress and behavior issues.
-B. Respects the confidential nature of matters relating to students, parents and professional relationships.
-Teacher keeps parents informed of student progress and behavior issues.
-Respects the confidential nature of matters relating to students, parents and Teacher keeps parents informed of student progress and behavior issues.
-Respects the confidential nature of matters relating to students, parents and IUNICATION SKILLS COMMENTS:
+4. Teacher keeps parents informed of student progress and behavior issues.
+5. Respects the confidential nature of matters relating to students, parents and school personnel.
+COMMUNICATION SKILLS COMMENTS: PROFESSIONAL GROWTH AND RESPONSIBILITIES 1.
+Teacher exhibits a competent level of knowledge of subject matter.
+Teacher keeps current on research in their field.
+2. Teacher responds appropriately to recommendations by administrators.
+3. Teacher completes duties and assignments in appropriate and timely